TNK-BP says HRT to drill in likely oil areas of Amazon in 2013

-MOSCOW (Reuters) - HRT Participacoes em Petroleo HRTP3.SA, whose share price fell when its first Amazon exploration wells turned up gas instead of oil, will start drilling next year in areas where it expects to find liquids, its Russian partner TNK-BP said on Thursday.
+MOSCOW, Sept 27 (Reuters) - HRT Participacoes em Petroleo , whose share price fell when its first Amazon exploration wells turned up gas instead of oil, will start drilling next year in areas where it expects to find liquids, its Russian partner TNK-BP said on Thursday.

 TNK-BP paid $1 billion in October 2011 for a 45 percent stake in 21 Amazon exploration blocks.
 The Rio de Janeiro-based startup’s shares plunged 19 percent in a single day in May after early drilling results revealed more gas than oil.